aws-samples/cloudformation-stack-cleanup/README.md

 poetry install
 ```

-This will install the `cfncli` CLI along with any other project dependency.
+This will install the `cfncli` CLI along with any other project dependencies.
 All commands have help text, so you can run `cfncli --help` to see all available commands.

 ## Deploy a sample cloudformation stack and a ssm-parameter to test the cfncli functionality
 ```bash
 aws cloudformation create-stack \
   --stack-name sampleforcleanup-Stack\